scottslowe/weblog/content/post/2020-01-25-manually-loading-container-images-with-containerd.md

     I repeated this process for all the other images the isolated systems also needed.

+    If you have a system (like your local laptop) running Docker, then you can use `docker pull` here instead; just note that you may need to adjust the path/URL to the image/image registry.

 2. Still on the bastion host, I exported the pulled images to standalone archives:

         ctr image export calico-node-v3.11.2.tar \